Searchbreed

 Shiba Inus are a moderate-activity breed.
 Plan on 45-90 minutes of walks and play per day.
 Mental stimulation (training, puzzle toys) matters as much as physical exercise.

-Shiba Inus are most prone to: atopic dermatitis, allergies, patellar luxation, hip dysplasia, progressive retinal atrophy.
+Shiba Inus are most prone to: atopic dermatitis, atopic dermatitis (environmental allergies), patellar luxation, hip dysplasia, progressive retinal atrophy.
 Preventive vet visits, a quality diet, and weight management reduce risk on most of these.
 Reputable breeders screen for the genetic conditions.

 Shiba Inus need high grooming — daily brushing, regular professional grooming (every 4-8 weeks), coat maintenance.
 Their double coat sheds heavily, especially during two seasonal coat-blows per year.

-Small breed with moderate calorie needs. ~550-700 kcal/day.
+Small breed with moderate calorie needs.
+Portion targets vary with size, age, neuter status, and activity; feed to body-condition score.
 Known for picky eating and food sensitivities.
 Key nutrients to look for: omega-3, limited ingredients, biotin.
 Avoid: common allergens for sensitive individuals.

 Shiba Inus are better suited to experienced owners.
 They're alert, confident, independent — traits that reward confident, consistent handling.
 First-time owners should budget for professional training.